AI & Data Quality · Production ML · Annotation QA

 2.1%

-Average inconsistency rate after governance framework applied — a 8.7× improvement
+Average inconsistency rate after governance framework applied — an 8.7× improvement toward 99.8% accuracy

 0.81